 The Master of Science in Economics program is designed primarily for students who have the desire and the aptitude to pursue a Ph.D. in Economics or Agricultural Economics, but require additional coursework background before beginning Ph.D.-level studies.
 These students will be given special consideration for admission to the department's Ph.D. program after completing the first year of the M.S. program.

 Students who do not wish to pursue a Ph.D. at Iowa State follow theM.S.
-Normal Progress Guidelines and complete the M.S. degree requirements, in 1.5 to 2 years, and may pursue Ph.D. studies elsewhere or enter the workforce directly.
+Normal Progress Guidelines and complete the M.S. degree requirements in 1.5 to 2 years.
+M.S. graduates may pursue Ph.D. studies elsewhere or enter the workforce directly.
 In any case, students develop their understanding of economic theory, sharpen their quantitative skills, and gain the ability to analyze a wide variety of applied problems.

 Thesis: The thesis option requires a minimum of 24 credits of formal coursework plus completion of a traditional master's thesis (maximum 6 credits) for a total of 30 credits.